-Intervertebral disks sit in between the vertebrae.
+Intervertebral discs sit in between the vertebrae.
 They are flat and round, about one-half inch thick and made up of two components.

-- Nucleus pulposus: the jelly-like center of the disk
+- Nucleus pulposus: the jelly-like center of the disc

-- Annulus fibrosus: the flexible outer ring of the disk
+- Annulus fibrosus: the flexible outer ring of the disc

 The spine has three natural curves: